TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::

-The procedure followed in  {prf:ref}`Ex:SymmetricMat:OrthogDiag3x3` leads way to an algorithm for constructing an orthogonal diagonalisation.
+The procedure followed in  {prf:ref}`Ex:SymmetricMat:OrthogDiag3x3` leads the way to an algorithm for constructing an orthogonal diagonalisation.

 ::::{prf:algorithm}
 :label: Alg:SymmetricMat:OrthogDiagonalization